Innmind/DependencyGraph/README.md

 This will look for all packages inside the vendors `vendor1` and `vendorX` that depend (directly or indirectly) on `{vendor}/{package}` and will generate a file named `{vendor}_{package}_dependents.svg`.

+**Note**: every package node and vendor cluster contains a link to their dedicated packagist page.

 ## Examples

 `dependency-graph from-lock` of this repository ![](dependencies.svg)